crashoverride777/swifty-ads/README.md

         })
     }
 ```
-NOTE: This is a ios 8 method, if your app supports ios 7 or below you maybe want to use something like a  NSNotifcationCenter UIDeviceOrientationDidChangeNotification Observer
+NOTE: This is an ios 8 method, if your app supports ios 7 or below you maybe want to use something like a  NSNotifcationCenter UIDeviceOrientationDidChangeNotification Observer

 # How to use